 Taiwan and Australia share a wide range of people-to-people links developed through business and tourism-related travel, academic exchanges, and Australia’s Working Holiday Maker Scheme.
 Annually, more than 20,000 young people from Taiwan come to Australia under the Working Holidaymaker Scheme – the fifth highest number among others.

 Cultural and creative engagement with Taiwan is an important aspect of our shared people-to-people links.
-For 2019, the theme ‘Sharing Our Treasures, Creating Our Future’ underpinned cultural engagement with Taiwan and Australia.
-Two major exhibitions framed this theme: ‘Heaven and Earth’- the first National Palace Museum Exhibition to be staged at the Art Gallery of NSW from February to May 2019 and the National Museum of Australia’s ‘Old Masters’ exhibition, currently on display at the National Taiwan Museum, Taipei until 9 February 2020.
+In 2019, the theme ‘Sharing Our Treasures, Creating Our Future’ underpinned cultural engagement with Taiwan and Australia.
+Two major exhibitions framed this theme: ‘Heaven and Earth’- the first National Palace Museum Exhibition to be staged at the Art Gallery of NSW from February to May 2019, and the National Museum of Australia’s ‘Old Masters’ exhibition, on display at the National Taiwan Museum, Taipei from October 2019 to February 2020.

 Trade and investment